gumvic/nanoql/README.md

 (That's why our RNG function had a parameter at all.)
 It expects it to return a channel and waits (non blocking, of course) for a single value.
 The value the channel produces is the resolved node.
 Now it can proceed to the step 2).

 And if the node wasn't a function initially, it supposes it was already "resolved", and proceeds to the step 2) right away.

-2) It will apply 1) to the node's requested properties.
+2) It will apply 1) to the node's requested properties, with the respective subqueries' AST.

 Note that if the node is a vector, it will be smart enough to walk through it doing that.

+Also, don't forget that even if nothing is deferred, obviously, execution will still return a channel!

 ## Less boring example